-Ayala Land has a total workforce of 335 regular employees as of December 31, 2019.
-By March 2020, Ayala Land anticipates that it will have a total workforce of 325 regular employees.
+Ayala Land has a total workforce of 324 regular employees as of June 30, 2020.
+Ayala Land anticipates that it will have a total workforce of 325 regular employees by the end of August 2020.

 The breakdown of ALI's employees according to category is as follows: